CtrlK

 Conciseness

-The skill includes some unnecessary sections like 'Core Concepts' that explain things Claude already understands (what deduplication is, why URL dedup isn't enough).
+The skill includes some unnecessary sections like 'Core Concepts' that explain things Claude already understands (what deduplication is, why simple URL dedup isn't enough).
 The 'When to Use This Skill' section is also somewhat redundant.
 However, the code itself is reasonably lean and the best practices/common mistakes sections are concise bullet points.

 2 / 3